derricw/siggo/README.md

 ### Roadmap

+Here is a list of things that are currently broken.
+* Read receipts for outgoing messages

 Here is a list of features I'd like to add.
+* get rid of the `ui` command and make that the default behavior of the binary
+* saving messages between sessions (should be optional)
 * Attachments support
 * gui configuration
 * let user re-sort contact list (for example alphabetically)